It’s a sad fact that scammers often target the people with the most to lose, and the least chance to catch on or fix things.

 Once a victim agrees, the caller will give instructions that allow the scammer to remotely connect to the victim’s computer, supposedly to install that security software.
 But while the scammer is doing that, they help themselves to personal information.
 They may even create new “security threats” on your computer so they can call back later and offer to “fix” them for an additional fee.

-The advice here is to ignore unsolicited offers to help beef up your computer security, especially if they involve remotely accessing your computer.
+The advice here is to ignore unsolicited offers to help beef up your computer security, especially if they involve letting someone remotely access your computer.

-If you aren’t confident that your computer is safe, find a reputable service where you can get face-to-face assistance and ask questions about what software you should install and safety procedures to follow.
+If you aren’t confident that your computer is safe, find a reputable service company where you can get face-to-face assistance and ask questions about what software you should install and safety procedures you should follow.

 The FTC reported a “striking increase” in the typical amount of money lost to this type of scam in 2018.
 People age 70 or older who were conned into sending cash reported losing an average of $9,000 per person.

-This type of scam usually starts with a phone call from someone pretending to be the victim’s grandchild and in need of cash because of legal trouble.
+This type of scam usually starts with a phone call from someone pretending to be a grandchild of the victim who is in need of cash due to legal trouble.

 The caller might offer an embarrassing sob story about being caught drinking while driving — literally sobbing, to draw attention away from the unrecognized voice of a stranger.

-Then they plead for help and ask the victim not to tell anyone, and to send cash in a specific way, often in envelopes between pages of a magazine.
+Then the caller pleads for help and asks the victim not to tell anyone, and to send cash in a particular way.

-The scammer might cull information about actual grandkids from social media, or wait for the confused victim to give a cue as to whom they should be impersonating.
+The scammer might cull information about the victim’s actual grandkids from social media, or wait for the confused victim to give a clue as to whom they should be impersonating.

 So, one of the best strategies here is to carefully guard your privacy, leaving it to callers to identify themselves.
 Don’t say things like, “Is that you, Joey?”

-Limit your social media profiles to actual friends and family, and don’t accept unexpected friend requests.
-That includes ones from people you know, because scammers often impersonate others’ names and photos to gain access to your social media profiles that way.
+Limit access to your social media profiles to actual friends and family, and don’t accept unexpected friend requests.
+That includes ones from people you know, because scammers often impersonate others’ names and photos to gain access to your social media profiles.
 Verify that an actual friend or relative sent the request, such as by calling the person to confirm.